Jaskaranbir/Agar.io-Clone/README.md

 **On Windows**

 * Since Docker config used is based on linux containers, windows users will have to run it inside a VM.
-So, download and install [Vagrant][12] and [Virtualbox][13].
+So, download and install [Vagrant][14] and [Virtualbox][15].

 * Go to project directory and run `vagrant up` in terminal.

-* This will setup Vagrant and docker containers and deploy application on address `http://localhost:8080/agario` (if port `8080` is already in use, some other port will be used.
-The new port will be listed in Vagrant output).
+* This will setup Vagrant and docker containers and deploy application on address `http://localhost:<PORT>/agario` (where `<PORT>` corresponds to a valid open port chosen by Vagrant).

+* *You will get the exact web-address which you can enter in your browser to run the game (once the script finishes successfully)*.

-* If for some reason, docker containers do not build, you can ssh into VM using `vagrant ssh` and then use the command `cd /vagrant && docker-compose up -d` to try building again.
+* If for some reason, docker containers do not build, you can ssh into VM using `vagrant ssh` and then use the command `docker rm $(docker ps -aq) && docker-compose up -d` to try building again.

 **On Linux**